MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 osm-injector   10.240.1.172:9090   75m
 ```

 For OSM to function, there must be at least one endpoint for `osm-injector`.
-The IP address of your OSM injector endpoints varies, but the port `9090` must be the same.
+The IP address of your OSM injector endpoints varies, but the port value `9090` must be the same.

 ### Check webhooks: Validating and Mutating